ivan-yakovenko/DMProject2025/src/Algorithms.md

 ### Using adjacency matrix

-- [**GraphAdjMexec.cpp**](GraphAdjMexec.cpp) - is an executable file, which is responsible for implementation of algorithms and tests for adjacency matrix graph representation.
+- [**GraphAdjMexec.cpp**](GraphAdjMexec.cpp) - is an executable file, which is responsible for implementation of algorithms, print function for the result of Bellman-Ford algorithm and tests for adjacency matrix graph representation.

 **Description**

 - _**erdosRenyiAlgorithm**_ - a modified Erdos-Renyi algorithm, which generates a graph, based on amount of vertices and density provided.
 - _**bellmanFordAlgorithm**_ - Bellman-Ford algorithm implementation, which finds a shortest paths from a source to each possible destination, in case of negative cycle occurring, returns an empty vector.
+- _**printResult**_ - prints the result of the completed Bellman-Ford algorithm.
-- _**tests**_ - conducted tests on ten different vertices, applying five different densities to each of them, with 20 attempts for each vertex-density pair
+- _**tests**_ - conducted tests on ten different vertices, applying five different densities to each of them, with 20 attempts for each vertex-density pair.

 ```cpp
 int main() {